 While installing, the terminal may display this message for several minutes.

 As this script runs, it installs the latest stable version of Python and Salt if they have not already been installed.
-It also configures this node as a Salt Master and Salt Minion.
+It also configures this node as a master and minion.

-If both the Salt Master and Salt Minion are installed, the script skips this step and proceeds with the setup of SaltStack Enterprise.
+If both the Salt master service and minion service are installed, the script skips this step and proceeds with the setup of SaltStack Config.

-If either the Salt Master or the Salt Minion packages are installed, but not both, the script will terminate.
+If either the Salt master service or the minion service packages are installed, but not both, the script will terminate.
 The script terminates as a safeguard to prevent the user from accidentally disrupting an existing installation.

 After installing Python and Salt, the script installs: